“I wanted to be a song”

 I could do it forever and ever and ever and ever

-“Let me in / I could do it forever and ever and ever and ever” is a plea, and another declaration that emphasizes the depth of commitment that can experienced if the other person will just open up and let them in.
+“Let me in / I could do it forever and ever and ever and ever” is a plea, and another declaration that emphasizes the depth of commitment that can be experienced if the other person will just open up and let them in.

 Give me an hour to kiss you